The Bat Emergence

 To protect and conserve the resources and for the safety of our visitors, we only allow 250 people at the upper viewing area.
 If we reach that limit we close off the parking lot next to the upper viewing area and will admit more visitors to the upper viewing area as people leave.
 Please arrive early, especially on high visitation weekends, like Memorial Day, 4th of July, or Labor Day.
 We open at 5 p.m. and can reach the limit quickly.
 Consider bringing chairs and/or a blanket to sit on in the overflow area, in case you have a long wait.

 A close-up view of the emergence is one of the most unique experiences in nature.
 The flapping of millions of tiny wings is usually audible and often creates a light wind that can be felt by visitors in the lower viewing area.
 Lower viewing area tours are conducted Thursday through Sunday, May through October.
 An educational program is given about bats, with an emphasis on the fascinating life history of the Mexican free-tailed bat (Tadarida brasiliensis mexicana).

 Seating and Admission

 Seats are filled on a first-come, first-served basis with a maximum seating capacity of 70 visitors.
 Reservations are not accepted.
-The activity tour fee for the lower viewing area is $5 per person regardless of age.
+The activity tour fee for the lower viewing area is $5 per person ages 4 and up.
+Due to the bat’s sensitivity to noise disturbance, children age 3 and under are not allowed at the lower viewing area.
 We do not accept the Texas State Parks Pass or the Bluebonnet Pass.
 These passes cover the entrance fee to state parks, but not activity and tour fees.
 We also do not accept Limited Public Use and Annual Public Hunting Permits.
 We only accept cash or check.
 This park does not have cash on hand and is not able to make change; please bring the exact amount of cash for payment.

 Special Group Tours